davidmoten/reels/README.md

 Actor framework for Java, non-blocking, performant

+# Actor lifecycle

+An Actor is created by a Context object.
+The Context object has a singleton root actor that is not accessible but is the parent for an Actor you create unless you provide it with an explicit parent.

+An Actor is either Active, Stopped or Disposed.
+Once created an Actor is Active and will process messages sent to it (via `ActorRef.tell`).
+If the Actor is disposed (via `ActorRef.dispose()` then the Actor will stop processing messages.

 ```
 Benchmarks.actorCreateAndStop                     thrpt   10  1036159.638 ± 11147.430  ops/s
 Benchmarks.ask                                    thrpt   10    49202.346 ±  1347.799  ops/s